Best Hikes in Chattahoochee-Oconee National Forests (GA)

 Blood Mountain Loop*** – 6.6 mile loop

 This loop trail is recommended counterclockwise, climbing up 1300′ in elevation in your first 2.5 miles to the summit of Blood Mountain.
-Then taking Freeman Trail back around to your starting point.
+Then take the Freeman Trail back around to your starting point.
 Hikers will start out on the Appalachian Trail from the Neels Gap parking area.
 Views from the top of Blood Mountain are gorgeous.

 Brasstown Bald – 1.2 miles out and back